CSUChico-CSCI640/CSCI640-Course-Materials/Syllabus_covid.md

 ## Attendance

 Attendance of lectures is not required, but it can help your grade and is highly recommended.
+If you see the grading for this course attending and participating in the classes where we have a group discussion could play a significant part in your overall grade.

 Attendance may improve your grade.
 For example, if your grade is a high B+ and you have attended most/all the lectures I may raise your grade to a A-.